belgattitude/soluble-japha/README.md

 ```

 ### 4. JDBC example

+Demonstrate usage of JDBC as it still is a very popular example in Java.

+> Note that iterating over large resultset with the bridge in that way
+> is very expensive in terms of performance.
+See the [considerations](https://github.com/belgattitude/soluble-japha#considerations)
+> and eventually refer to the [JDBCPerformanceTest.php](./test/src/SolubleTest/Japha/Db/JDBCPerformanceTest.php) test script for
+> alternatives.

-Ensure your servlet installation can locate the JDBC driver and try :
+Ensure your servlet installation can [locate the JDBC driver](https://github.com/belgattitude/php-java-bridge/tree/master/init-scripts) and try :

 ```php
 <?php